zsoerenm/magento2-optionaltelephone/README.md

 ﻿Zorn_OptionalTelephone
 ===================
 OptionalTelephone removes the telephone requirement in Magento 2

+THIS IS NOT NEEDED IN MAGENTO 2.2 ANYMORE!
+There is an option in the backend to disable the telephone requirement.

 When uninstalled the requirement will be re-established.